SRI-IPS/general-tools/a17/dispatch/README.md

 ### Building with CMake

-This is the primary build method used by the project.
+This is the primary build method.
 The `build_project.sh` script orchestrates the build of all components in the correct order.

 To build and test `dispatch` along with all its internal dependencies (`a17-utils`, `a17-capnp_msgs`, etc.), run the main build script from the workspace root: